-The Independence Day of Brazil locally called Sete de Setembro is observed annually on September 7th, commemorating Brazil’s Declaration of Independence from Portugal in 1822.
+The Brazil National Day locally called Sete de Setembro is observed annually on September 7th, commemorating Brazil’s Declaration of Independence from Portugal in 1822.
 Prince Pedro proclaimed the independence of Brazil at the shore of Ipiranga River, liberating Brazil free from the Portuguese colonialism.

 September 7 in Brazil marks the Brazilian Independence Day.
 It is one of the most important historical events in Brazil, marking the end of Portuguese rule and the achievement of political autonomy.